ivanivlee/Modular-inversion/README.md

 # Modular-inversion
 Complexity analysis of binary algorithms for Modular inversion

+The repo consists of two folders - 'src original algorithms' and 'counting the operations'.

+## src original algorithms
+This folder contains the original algorithms implemented by design in the paper.
+They are tested on small primes, just to ensure the quality of the implementation.
+The tests are included (testgen).
+To do:
+ - test it properly with bigger values
+ - implement version with bigger numbers than signed integers

+### Compilation
+- compile with `gcc LeftShift.c -o leftshift`

-Modified Penk - algorithm 1\
+Modified Penk - algorithm 1
 input: integer a, prime p (will have to figure out the bounds) issues to deal with:
 - binary input?
 - size of the input, regarding to the size of the registers

-Compilation
-- compile with `gcc LeftShift.c -o leftshift`

 TestGen:
 - program for generating test sh script for the other algorithms